MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Parameters

 *CharType*<br/>
 The type of the characters that are stored in the string_view.
 The C++ Standard Library provides the following typedefs for specializations of this template.
-Use these typedefs rather than explicitly instantiating a `basic_string_view<charT>`.
 - [string_view](../standard-library/string-view-typedefs.md#string_view) for elements of type **char**
 - [wstring_view](../standard-library/string-view-typedefs.md#wstring_view), for **wchar_t**
 - [u16string_view](../standard-library/string-view-typedefs.md#u16string_view) for **char16_t**